 - “Take advantage of your users’ natural capacity to make mistakes to have them accidentally complete actions that are beneficial to your objective.”

 So when you’re frustrated that you’ve accidentally taken an action you didn’t want to take, reverse engineer the process that led you there.
-Or study this glossary of dark patterns and equip yourself with some foresight.
+Or study this glossary of dark (or deceptive) patterns and equip yourself with some foresight.
 Because once you start looking for them, you’ll realize they’re everywhere.

 Types of Dark Patterns